The Real Robinson Crusoe

 Time passes

-As time began to pass, Alexander realised rescue was not going to be soon.
+As time began to pass, Alexander realized rescue was not going to be soon.

 The landing party fired on him, and he ran for his life.
-As he knew the terrain of the island, Alexander was able to evade capture, and finally, the Spanish departed.
+As he knew the terrain of the island, Alexander was able to evade capture.
+After some time, finally, the Spanish departed.

 On the 1st of February 1709, two British privateers dropped anchor offshore noticing the signal fire Selkirk had lit.